pyweeker/musicolearn/README.md

 # musicolearn
-learn music theory and funny experiment, with python, music 21 and arcade library
+learn music theory and funny experiment, with python, music 21 and arcade library Notation is international , you can change the png files to change the texture to get french notation. i can do it, later...

 24th May 2021: Beta test:
 ------